USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 <a id=github></a>
 ## Reflecting the changes in Github ##
+### 1. For CMAQ.
-### 1. On the [CMAQ Github page](https://github.com/USEPA/CMAQ), fork the master branch to your personal repository using the Fork button in the upper right.
+On the [CMAQ Github page](https://github.com/USEPA/CMAQ), fork the master branch to your personal repository using the Fork button in the upper right.

+### 2. Clone.
-### 2. Clone your repository to your remote account.
+Clone your repository to your remote account.
 For example:
 ```
 git clone https://username@github.com/username/CMAQ.git CMAQ_REPO_v532
 ```
 This will request your Github password.
 You will now see the entire CMAQ repository in the directory you cloned it into.
 If you enter the top directory (e.g. CMAQ_REPO_v532/), there should now exist a file named .git.

+### 3. Rename remote.
-### 3. Rename the remote link.
+Rename the remote link.
 For example:
 ```
 git remote rename origin dev_push_repo
 ```

+### 4. Link to USEPA CMAQ.
-### 4. Link the cloned repo to the USEPA Github repo.
+Link the cloned repo to the USEPA Github repo.
 ```
 git remote add dev_repo https://username@github.com/USEPA/CMAQ.git
 ```

+### 5. Branching.
-### 5. When modifying your repository, it's a good idea to check out a new branch.
+When modifying your repository, it's a good idea to check out a new branch.
 To create the branch:
 ```
 git branch newchem
 ```